cisagov/dotgov-home/pages/faqs.md

 #### What is a KSK?

-The Key Signing Key is an authentication key that corresponds to a private key used to sign one or more other keys for a given zone.
+The Key Signing Key (KSK) is an authentication key that corresponds to a private key used to sign one or more other keys for a given zone.
 With this service the private key corresponding to a KSK will sign the ZSK, which in turn has a corresponding private key that will sign other data in your zone.

 #### What is a ZSK?